-- If used in an assembly process, it is best to provide some measure to prevent the part position from becoming misaligned after being picked up.
-This measure can consist of making guide holes in the parts and placing a pin on the end effector to prevent the position from becoming misaligned.
-Other measures consist of installing an upward-facing fixed camera to align part position after picking.
+• If used in an assembly process, it is best to implement measures to prevent the part position from becoming misaligned after being picked up.
+One such measure is to create guide holes in the parts and place a pin on the end effector to maintain alignment.
+Another measure is to install an upward-facing fixed camera to align the part position after picking.

-7.2 Examples of Parts
+2.7.2 Examples of Parts